sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

   Update the code below to add the ``calculatePay`` method shown in Figure 2.
 Update the ``main`` method to call the ``calculatePay`` method twice to compute the pay for each employee.
-  Use the CodeLens button or copy the code into the |visualizer| to confirm that your main method makes the two calls to calculatePay, with the correct values passed into the method.
+  Use the CodeLens button to confirm that your main method makes the two calls to calculatePay, with the correct values passed into the method.

   ~~~~
   public class PayrollCalculator